Jenil6743/AI-learning-planner/README.md

 - Expected: Scikit-learn, TensorFlow/PyTorch, ML algorithms, model deployment, MLOps

 ---

-##  Known Limitations

-- **LLM Dependency** — Requires active internet connection and Groq API access
-- **Response Variability** — LLM outputs may vary slightly between runs
-- **Rate Limits** — Free tier Groq has rate limits (30 requests/minute)
-- **Resource Accuracy** — Resources are AI-generated and should be verified by users
-- **No Persistence** — Plans are session-based and not saved permanently
-- **No Skill Validation** — Current skills are self-reported with no quiz to verify them

----

 ##  Future Enhancements

 - [ ] **Progress Tracking** - Mark completed days and track completion percentage